brandur/sorg/content/fragments/retina-check.md

 any filenames that weren't in both sets `A` and `B`.

-The next time someone tells you that Bash represents the culmination of the elegance that is the Unix philosphy, hit them with this set exclusion problem.
+The next time someone tells you that Bash represents the culmination of the elegance that is the Unix philosophy, hit them with this set exclusion problem.
 If they can write a script without Google's help that doesn't fall back on a `O(n^2)` operation involving nested loops, then you're dealing with a truly fearful programmer indeed.